lailaalbalkhi/github-tutorial/README.md

 This is where most of the instructions on how to use your application are stored and documented.

-Anything about installation procedures, documentation clarification, and information you find to be important for the user.
+Anything about installation procedures, documentation clarification, you find to be important for the user.

 Today we'll go over the following things:
  - How to create a repository